MSc, Anna Maria Frontino

 Group leader

-Originally coming from the laboratory of Vitezslav Bryja in Brno where I got charmed by the Wnt/b-catenin signaling pathway.
-I continued in Prague in Zbynek Kozmik´s lab focusing on the role of transcription factor Tcf7l1 in early events of the mammalian neural crest cell development.
-I did my postdoc in Emma Andersson´s lab at Karolinska institute studying the specificity of the individual Notch ligands towards their receptors in the context of early liver formation and disease.
+I started in the laboratory of Vitezslav Bryja in Brno, where I got charmed by the Wnt/b-catenin signaling pathway.
+I continued in Prague in Zbynek Kozmik´s lab, focusing on the role of transcription factor Tcf7l1 in early events of the mammalian neural crest cell development.
+I did my postdoc in Emma Andersson´s lab at Karolinska Institute, studying the specificity of the individual Notch ligands towards their receptors in the context of early liver formation and disease.

 My current goal as a group leader is to create a thriving research hub for studies of signaling cross-talk in various contexts of mammalian development and disease.